 Government-to-government consultation

-BPA will consult with Native American tribal governments about the I-5 Corridor Reinforcement Project Environmental Impact Statement.
+BPA continues to consult with Native American tribal governments about the I-5 Corridor Reinforcement Project.

 The Bonneville Power Administration works on a government-to-government basis with Native American tribes.
 As a part of the government's treaty and trust responsibilities, the government-to-government relationship was formally recognized by the federal government on Nov.
 6, 2000, in